viraj-nikam/canvas/readme.md

 ## Translate

 One of the goals for the team behind Canvas is to ensure proper localization across the app.
-If you come across any translation mistakes or issues and want to make a contribution, please [create a pull request](https://github.com/cnvs/canvas/pulls).
+If you come across any translation mistakes or issues and want to make a contribution, please [create a pull request](https://github.com /cnvs/canvas/pulls).
 If you don't see your native language included in the `resources/lang` directory, feel free to add it.
+Once you've added your new translation file, make sure the appropriate names are correct in the `resources/js/data/languages.json` file.

 ## License